SteveKommrusch/OpenNMT-py-ggnn-example/README.md

 # Graph input processing end-to-end example

 The files in the 3 directories 'data', 'src', and 'runs' demonstrate how to use graph data represented textually with parenthesis with GGNN in OpenNMT (i.e., '(root (child1 2 3) (child2 4 5))').
-Files in this format can be generate for various computer languages using [ANTLR4](https://www.antlr.org/).
+Files in this format can be generated for various computer languages using [ANTLR4](https://www.antlr.org/).

 ### Step 1: Install OpenNMT-py and related packages
 Install `OpenNMT-py` from `pip`: